Trips

 Can multiple team members work on the same trip?
 Yes — any team member with the appropriate permissions can edit and save trips.
 Changes are reflected immediately on save, but edits are not synchronized in real time.

-Can I build trips without fixed dates?
 Yes.
 When creating a trip, choose flexible dates and set a departure month, year, and estimated duration instead.
-You can always switch to fixed dates later in the Informations tab.
+You can always switch to fixed dates later from the Overview section by clicking the dates tile.